-Sets prior to the Congressional Record were generated out of summaries of floor speeches or newspaper reports.
+Sets predating the Congressional Record were generated out of summaries of floor speeches or newspaper reports.
 Coverage of floor debate expanded over time and, by the mid-nineteenth century, the Congressional Globe contained an almost complete account.
 In 1873, Congress finally produced its own transcript, the Congressional Record.
-(Note that members of Congress may edit and insert material into the Record before it is printed.)
+Note that members of Congress may edit and insert material into the Record before it is printed.

-There are two versions of the Congressional Record–a "daily edition" which is then repaginated for a permanent bound edition, the preferred source for citation purposes.
-(Page numbers in the daily edition start with a letter from one of four sections: H=House, S=Senate, E=Extension of Remarks, and D=Daily Digest; in the permanent edition, pagination runs from the beginning to the end of each session.)
-To locate debate in bound volumes while only having the daily's page numbers, use the "Index" or the "Daily Digest" volumes.
-These volumes are published each year, at the end of each session of Congress.
-HeinOnline also offers an online daily to bound conversion tool.
+There are two versions of the Congressional Record: the "daily edition" and a repaginated permanent bound edition.
+The bound edition is the preferred source for citation purposes.
+Page numbers in the daily edition start with a letter from one of four sections: H=House, S=Senate, E=Extension of Remarks, and D=Daily Digest.
+In the permanent edition, pagination runs from the beginning to the end of each session.

 See also: LLSDC's guide to the Congressional Record.